Australian Secret Intelligence Service: Samuels and Codd Royal Commission

-In response to a Four Corners program aired on 21 February 1994, on 23 February 1994, the Minister for Foreign Affairs Gareth Evans announced a 'root and branch' review of ASIS.
-The Government appointed Justice Gordon Samuels and Mike Codd to inquire into the effectiveness and suitability of existing arrangements for control and accountability, organisation and management, protection of sources and methods, and resolution of grievances and complaints.
+In response to a Four Corners TV program aired on 21 February 1994, the Minister for Foreign Affairs Gareth Evans announced on 23 February 1994 a "root and branch" review of ASIS.
+The Government appointed Justice Gordon Samuels and Mr Mike Codd to inquire into the effectiveness and suitability of existing arrangements for control and accountability, organisation and management, protection of sources and methods, and resolution of grievances and complaints.
 The Royal Commission reported in March 1995.

 Four Corners reporter Ross Coulthart made allegations regarding intelligence held by ASIS on Australians.
-He claimed that 'ASIS secretly holds tens of thousands of files on Australian citizens, a database completely outside privacy laws'.
-This allegation was investigated and denied by Samuels and Codd (see below), but the Minister did acknowledge that ASIS maintained files.
-The Minister said: 'ASIS does have some files, as one would expect in an organisation of that nature, even though its brief extends to activities outside the country rather than inside.
-They are essentially of an administrative nature.'
+He claimed that "ASIS secretly holds tens of thousands of files on Australian citizens, a database completely outside privacy laws".
+The allegation was investigated and denied by Samuels and Codd (see below), but the Minister did acknowledge that ASIS maintained files.
+The Minister said: "ASIS does have some files, as one would expect in an organisation of that nature, even though its brief extends to activities outside the country rather than inside.
+They are essentially of an administrative nature."
 However, Samuels and Codd did find that certain grievances of the former officers were well founded.
 They appeared to support the officers' concerns regarding the grievance procedures:

 Bearing in mind the context in which the members of ASIS work, it is not surprising that there should develop a culture which sets great store by faithfulness and stoicism and tends to elevate conformity to undue heights and to regard the exercise of authority rather than consultation as the managerial norm.

-However, Samuels and Codd observed that the information published in the Four Corners program was 'skewed towards the false', that 'the level of factual accuracy about operational matters was not high', and, quoting an aphorism, that 'what was disturbing was not true and what was true was not disturbing'.
+However, Samuels and Codd observed that the information published in the Four Corners program was "skewed towards the false", that "the level of factual accuracy about operational matters was not high", and, quoting an aphorism, that "what was disturbing was not true and what was true was not disturbing".
 They concluded that the disclosure of the information was unnecessary and unjustifiable and had damaged the reputation of ASIS and Australia overseas.
-The commissioners stated that 'evidence presented to us of action and reaction in other countries satisfies us that the publication was damaging': They rejected any suggestion that ASIS was unaccountable or 'out of control'.
-They said, 'its operational management is well structured and its tactical decisions are thoroughly considered and, in major instances, subject to external approval'.
+The commissioners stated that "evidence presented to us of action and reaction in other countries satisfies us that the publication was damaging": They rejected any suggestion that ASIS was unaccountable or "out of control".
+They said, "its operational management is well structured and its tactical decisions are thoroughly considered and, in major instances, subject to external approval".
 They recommended that complaints regarding ASIS operations continue to be handled by the Inspector-General of Intelligence and Security (IGIS) but that staff grievances be handled by the Administrative Appeals Tribunal.

 In addition to their recommendations, Samuels and Codd put forward draft legislation to provide a statutory basis for ASIS and to protect various information from disclosure.
 The Samuels and Codd Bill, like the bulk of the reports, was not made public.